cabforum/code-signing/docs/CSBR.md

 **Relying Party**: Any natural person or Legal Entity that relies on a Valid Certificate.
 An Application Software Supplier is not considered a Relying Party when software distributed by such Supplier merely displays information relating to a Certificate.

 **Repository**: An online database containing publicly-disclosed PKI governance documents (such as Certificate Policies and Certification Practice Statements) and Certificate status information, either in the form of a CRL or an OCSP response.

+**Request Processes**: The keys, software, processes, and procedures by which the CA verifies Certificate Data under the Code Signing Certificate policy, issues Code Signing Certificates, maintains a Repository, and revokes Code Signing Certificates.

 **Requirements**: The Baseline Requirements found in this document.